 If you live where humidity and rainfall are high, consider succulents as annuals, get a dehumidifier, or grow "tropical" varieties (see pages 145-146 of Designing with Succulents, 2nd ed.).

-This is a launching point, so scroll down to see which page, post or video best answers your questions.
+Scroll down to find which page, post or video best answers your questions.

 Growing Succulents in Northerly Climates, Sempervivums (9:03) - The basics, plus design ideas and exciting new cultivars.

 "Seasonal Care for Succulents" on pages 74-75 of my book, Succulents Simplified.